 The 2013 range analysis also revealed that no NEPA analysis of any sort has ever been completed for the Dagger allotment.
 It explains that the allotment’s grazing permit was revoked for permittee noncompliance in the 1990s, and the allotment wasn’t grazed from 2000 until 2009.
 Then in 2009 grazing was resumed by a new permittee.
 But instead of finally conducting a NEPA analysis, the Tonto has relied on monitoring by the Reading the Range program of the University of Arizona’s Cooperative Extension Service.
 This program has certainly helped to improve range conditions on the Tonto, but it’s reports aren’t subject to public review unless they are included in NEPA analyses.
 Furthermore, it focuses on monitoring the condition of livestock forage on the uplands, and not the more important issue of protecting desert riparian areas from cattle, as shown by its inability to provide the monitoring needed to permit grazing to resume along the Salt River.

-The bottom line is that new allotment management plans weren’t implemented on all of the 11 allotments for which the Tonto National Forest received money from the BOR.
+The bottom line is that new allotment management plans with the primary objective of improving wildlife habitat weren’t implemented on all of the 11 allotments for which the Tonto National Forest received the money from the BOR.
 In 2001 I was concerned about the Tonto’s lack of progress and sent a letter to the Phoenix office of the BOR asking them for a report on the results of the $650,000 they’d given the forest.
 But I never received any information, despite the fact that their Plan 6 promised that, “Reclamation will monitor the effects of the project and the success of all the mitigation efforts.”